Cheng-Lin-Li/SegCaps/README.md

 ### 5. Train your model
 #### 5-1 Main File

-From the main file (main.py) you can train, test, and manipulate the segmentation capsules of various networks.
+From the main file (`main.py`) you can train, test, and manipulate the segmentation capsules of various networks.
 Simply set the ```--train```, ```--test```, or ```--manip flags``` to 0 or 1 to turn these off or on respectively.
 The argument ```--data_root_dir``` is the only required argument and should be set to the directory containing your *imgs* and *masks* folders.
 There are many more arguments that can be set and these are all explained in the main.py file.

-Due to the program will convert all image files into numpy format then store training/testing images into ./data/np_files and training ( and testing) file lists under ./data/split_list folders.
+The program will convert all image files into numpy format then store training/testing images into ./data/np_files and training (and testing) file lists under ./data/split_list folders.
 You need to remove these two folders every time if you want to replace your training image and mask files.
 The program will only read data from np_files folders.

 #### 5-2 Train your model:

-Due to the program apply KFold cross-training and testing, and K = 4 as default.
+The program uses KFold cross-training and testing, and K = 4 as default.
 If your testing image files less than 4, please indicate the number of image files you have.

 Example: You have only 2 images, and you indicate --Kfold 2, which means you will use 1 image file for training, and 1 image file for testing.